-Scholars have argued whether democratic peace also holds in the realm of economic sanctions-whether there is an economic peace.
-Substantial amounts of evidence have been gathered both for and against economic peace.
-We can see that findings have been extremely sensitive to changes in research design-new data or changes in statistical methods have led to divergent results.
-This article provides new insight, with the use of the updated TIES data set and improved methodology, into the topic of economic peace.
-I find that democracies are more likely to issue economic sanctions, and that there is no economic peace.
+Scholars have argued whether democratic peace also holds in the realm of economic sanctions - whether there is an economic peace.
+Substantial amounts of evidence have been gathered both for and against economic peace and findings have been extremely sensitive to changes in research design.
+This article provides a new insight, with the use of the updated TIES data set and improved methodology, into the topic of economic peace.
+It find that democracies are more likely to issue economic sanctions and that there is no economic peace.
 In fact, democracies are more likely to sanction one another.
-I indicate that lack of economic peace is consistent with the public choice approach to economic sanctions.
-I argue that the exercise of power in the liberal order has been rechannelled to economic coercion.
+The article indicate that lack of economic peace is consistent with the public choice approach to economic sanctions.
+It also argue that the exercise of power among democracies has been rechannelled to economic coercion.